TheoInTech/onlypens-xyz/README.md

 # ✍️ OnlyPens.xyz

-**OnlyPens.xyz** is a decentralized ghostwriting marketplace tailored for creators.
+**OnlyPens.xyz** is a decentralized ghostwriting matchmaking service tailored for creators.
 It connects creators with skilled ghostwriters, ensuring trustless transactions through smart contracts and enhancing user experience with AI-driven matchmaking.

 ---